 James F. Cawley, MPH, PA-C

-James F. Cawley, PA-C, MPH, DHL (Hon.), DFAAPA, serves as vice president of the Physician Assistant Foundation Board of Trustees.
-Prior to serving as vice president, he served as a Foundation trustee.
+James F. Cawley, PA-C, MPH, DHL (Hon.), DFAAPA, serves as president of the PA Foundation Board of Trustees.
+Prior to serving as president, he served as vice president of the Foundation.
 He is a past president of the Foundation as well as the Physician Assistant Education Association.
 In 2013, he was awarded an honorary Doctor of Humane Letters degree by the Philadelphia College of Osteopathic Medicine.

 He was a primary care health policy fellow in the Health Resources and Services Administration and a fellow at the Robert Graham Center.
 He has served as the chair of the U.S. Bureau of Health Professions’ Advisory Group on Physician Assistants and the Work Force, and was principal author of its seminal report to the Council on Graduate Medical Education.
 He also served as a member of the U.S. Public Health Service National Coordinating Committee on Clinical Prevention Service, and did a stint with the storied Epidemic Intelligence Service of the U.S. Centers for Disease Control and Prevention, where he was a fellow of the Association of Teachers of Preventive Medicine.
 Recently, he was named a senior research fellow at the American Academy of Physician Assistants (AAPA).